mdbrnd/Quick21/server/README.md

 - `POST /register`: Register a new user.
 - `POST /login`: Login an existing user.
+- `POST /admin/add-money`: Add money to any given user, as long as you are an admin.

 ### WebSocket Events
 The server listens for WebSocket events from the client and sends back updated information through callback, a response (that the client listen for) or a general `game-state-update` event which is emitted.
 Here is a list of all events that the client can call: